emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Encoding (ct, tag) Tuples

-Applications MAY store the ciphertext and the authentication tag in separate structures or encode both as a single octet string C. In the latter case, the tag MUST immediately follow the ciphertext:
+Applications MAY store the ciphertext and the authentication tag in separate structures or encode both as a single byte string C. In the latter case, the tag MUST immediately follow the ciphertext:

 {: style=""}
 * C = ct \|\| tag

 # AES and Rijndael-256 in GCM-SST {#AES-GCM-SST}

-This section defines instantiations of GCM-SST using the Advanced Encryption Standard (AES) and Rijndael with 256-bit keys and 256-bit blocks (Rijndael-256).
+This section defines instantiations of GCM-SST using AES and Rijndael-256.

 ## AES-GCM-SST